paulloy/msp4-brazen-mma/README.md

 - Add products to a shopping bag so I can purchase them.
 - Receive feedback from the website so I know when my actions have been successful or not.
 - Accessible design.
+- A registration page where I can save my delivery and billing information for faster future checkout.

 ### User Stories